itruffat/VBW/README.md

 refining, this is the current project status.

-In case you are curious, *win32com.client* is also an interesting options, since that gives you access to windows api in general (and a VBS runner in particular).
+In case you are curious, *win32com.client* is also an interesting options, since that gives you access to Windows api in general (and a VBS runner in particular).
 However, I consider win32com to already do too much, and thus, be difficult to customize.
 It might be interesting to consider using win32 instead of subprocess in the future.